 - leafy herbs

 While versatile, stick blenders don’t usually do a good job of making powders from items like flax, chia or any of the other nuts or seeds.
 So there are other pieces of equipment that do a better job of this.

 Pastes and spreads

 With regards to making spreads like hoummus, while you technically can do this with a stick blender, I find you get a much better puree with a proper benchtop food processor (mid range or the super high speed ones like Hayley and Glenys use).
-I find the skins of the legumes don’t tend to break up too well so I recommend making these kinds of dips with a benchtop food processor.
+With a stick blender, I find the skins of the legumes don’t tend to break up too (hence why I recommend making these kinds of dips with a benchtop food processor).